a building lined with strings of lightbulbs during a Christmas festival in Russia

 How to form past tense verbs in Russian?

 In comparison with present and future tenses, the Russian past tense is fairly straightforward to form.
-All you need to do is to take the infinitive of a verb, cut off the final -ть and add one of four endings depending on the subject of a sentence:
+All you need to do is to take the of a verb, cut off the final -ть and add one of four endings depending on the subject of a sentence:

 Singular masculine